Skip to content

 Is this the same as Single Sign-on?

 No. Same Sign-on still requires the user to authenticate again when opening a session on a realm.
+It is the combination of Same Sign-on with Ticket authentication method that enables Single Sign-on.

 Where does the authorization happen?